 - When taking the measurement of a pediatric or an infant or neonate's (less than 10 years old) blood pressure, do NOT operate in the adult mode.
-The high inflation pressure may cause lesion or even body putrescence - It is recommended to take the blood pressure measurement manually.
+The high inflation pressure may cause lesion or even body putrescence. - It is recommended to take the blood pressure measurement manually.
 Automatic measurement should be used at the presence of a doctor/nurse. - NIBP monitoring is prohibited to those who have severe hemorrhagic tendency or with sickle cell disease, or partial bleeding will appear. - Pay attention to the color and sensitivity of the limb when measuring NIBP; make sure the blood circulation is not blocked.
 If blocked, the limb will discolor, please stop measuring or remove the cuff to other positions.
-Doctor should examine this timely. - Confirm your patient category (adult or pediatric) before measurement. - Do NOT bind NIBP cuff on limbs with transfusion tube or intubations or skin lesion area, otherwise, damages may be caused to the limbs. - The time of the automatic pattern noninvasive blood pressure measurement pull too long, then the body connected with the cuff possibly have the purpura, lack the blood and the neuralgia.
-When guarding patient, must inspect the luster, the warmth and the sensitivity of the body far-end frequently.
-Once observes any exception, please immediately stop the blood pressure measurement. - A The subject should lie on the back so that the cuff and the heart are in a horizontal position and the most accurate measure is taken.
+Doctor should examine this timely. - Confirm your patient category (adult, pediatric or neonate) before measurement. - Do NOT bind NIBP cuff on limbs with transfusion tube or intubations or skin lesion area, otherwise, damages may be caused to the limbs. - If the time of the automatic pattern noninvasive blood pressure measurement is too long, the body connected with the cuff will possibly occur the purpura, lack the blood and the neuralgia.
+In order to protect patient, it is requested to inspect the luster, the warmth and the sensitivity of the body far-end frequently.
+Once observes any abnormity, please immediately stop the blood pressure measurement. - The patient should lie on the back so that the cuff and the heart are in a horizontal position and the most accurate measure is taken.
 Other postures may lead to inaccurate measurement. - Do not speak or move before or during the measurement.
-Care should be taken so that the cuff will not be hit or touched by other objects.
+Ensure that the cuff will not be hit or touched by other objects.

-- A The measures should be taken at appropriate intervals.
+- The measures should be taken at appropriate intervals.
 Continuous measurement at too short intervals may lead to pressed arm, reduced blood flow and lower blood pressure, and resulting inaccurate measure of blood pressure.
-It is recommended the measure be taken at intervals of more than two minutes. - When an adult subject is monitored, the machine may fail in giving the blood pressure measure if the pediatric mode is selected. - Prior to use of the cuff, empty the cuff until there is no residual air inside it to ensure accurate measurement. - $\bigcirc$ Do NOT twist the cuff tube or put heavy things on it. - $\bigcirc$ When unplugging the cuff, hold the head of the connector and pull it out.
+It is recommended to take measurement at intervals of more than two minutes. - When an adult is monitored, the machine may fail in giving the blood pressure measure if the infant mode is selected. - Prior to use of the cuff, empty the cuff until there is no residual air inside it to ensure accurate measurement. - ▶ Do NOT twist the cuff tube or put heavy things on it. - When unplugging the cuff, hold the head of the connector and pull it out.